Sierra-College-Robotics-Club/GlowClock/README.md

 # GlowClock

-This is a project from Sierra College Robotics Club, A glow-in-the-dark display, activated by UV LEDs scanning over a glow-in-the-dark surface
+This is a project from Sierra College Robotics Club, A glow-in-the-dark display, activated by UV LEDs scanning over a glow-in-the-dark surface.
+It displays messages, the time, and features various patterns and simple games!

 See [The Schematic](GlowClockPCB/Docs/GlowClockSchematicPrint.pdf) and [The Code](code/glowClock.py) to get started working with it.